davetron5000/naildrivin5.com/_posts/2019-11-21-interface-segreation-principle-is-unhelpful-but-inoffensive.md

 Principle, and in the [second][open-closed], I recommended ignoring the Open/Closed Principle, since it is confusing and most reasonable interpretations give bad advice.
 In the [third post][liskov], I talk about how the Liskov Substitution Principle is too narrowly focused on the wrong problem, and doesn't really give usable design guidance.

-Now, I want to talk about the Interface Segregation Principle, which states that "no client should be forced to depend on methods it does not use".
-This principle, like the others, is vaguely stated and I'm not sure it addresses a real problem or presents a clear solution.
+Now, I want to talk about the Interface Segregation Principle, which prescribes are very strange solution to the problem of coupling, and the reality is, we should just be talking directly about coupling *and* cohesion and be very careful about over-optimizing for one or the other.

 [original]: /blog/2019/11/11/solid-is-not-solid-rexamining-the-single-responsibility-principle.html
 [open-closed]: /blog/2019/11/14/open-closed-principle-is-confusing-and-well-wrong.html